 Complete aerial view maps

-During construction, station car park users are encouraged to plan their travel and consider alternative transport to nearby stations and offset car park locations.
+During construction, station car park users should plan their travel and consider alternative transport to nearby stations and offset car park locations.

 For your safety, please observe any signage and instructions put in place during these works.